tammilaciniate34/VieStatic/README.md

 ## A quick tip
 If you want to change the link of the qrcode to something else, change data-url to your desired url.
+Also, VieStatic witll audo adapt to the same font you use for your website.

 ## Tech stack